Joelith/cloudportal/README.md

 ```

 The 'plugins' section defines which Cloud Providers you support and what components from them you are using.
+Plugin specific configuration (including usernames, urls etc) needs to be added to each plugin.
+See the plugin for more details

 ## Usage
 Start the server with